cyberphor/Soap/docs/functions.md

-## SOAP
+## Functions

-SOAP is a PowerShell module for security operations and automation.
-See below for the list of functions either in development or available now:
+SOAP does or will include the functions listed below.
 - [ ] Start-LogEnrichment
 - [x] Start-ProcessReaper
 - [ ] Invoke-APT1